rmusser01/Infosec_Reference/Draft/Phishing.md

 	* **101**
 		* [HTML Application - Wikipedia](https://en.wikipedia.org/wiki/HTML_Application)
 		* [HTML Applications - docs.ms(2013)](https://docs.microsoft.com/en-us/previous-versions//ms536471(v=vs.85)?redirectedfrom=MSDN)
 			* HTML Applications (HTAs) are full-fledged applications.
 These applications are trusted and display only the menus, icons, toolbars, and title information that the Web developer creates.
-In short, HTAs pack all the power of Windows Internet Explorer�its object model, performance, rendering power, protocol support, and channel�download technology�without enforcing the strict security model and user interface of the browser.
+In short, HTAs pack all the power of Windows Internet Explorer—its object model, performance, rendering power, protocol support, and channel–download technology—without enforcing the strict security model and user interface of the browser.
 HTAs can be created using the HTML and Dynamic HTML (DHTML) that you already know.
 		* [Learn About Scripting for HTML Applications (HTAs) - technet.ms](https://technet.microsoft.com/en-us/scriptcenter/dd742317.aspx)
 	* **Articles/Blogposts/Writeups**
 		* [Extreme Makeover: Wrap Your Scripts Up in a GUI Interface - technet.ms](https://technet.microsoft.com/en-us/library/ee692768.aspx)